akeneo/pim-docs/cookbook/form_customization/add_a_new_tab_to_product_edit_form.rst

 How to add your own tab to a form
 ---------------------------------

 You can also register a new tab on a form.
-To do so, you need to register a tab service and set the position of this tab:
+To do so, you need to register a new view element service, tag it as a tab for the corresponding form and set the position of this tab:

 .. code-block:: yaml
     :linenos:

-    # /src/Acme/Bundle/EnrichBundle/Resources/config/view/category.yml
+    # /src/Acme/Bundle/EnrichBundle/Resources/config/view_elements/category.yml
     services:
         pim_enrich.view_element.category.tab.my_custom_tab:
             parent: pim_enrich.view_element.base